Documentation

 Scene pseudo-row

 The top row labeled Scene stands in for "nothing selected" — clicking it clears the selection so the Inspector pivots to scene-level properties.
-Its trailing anti-meatball (a slashed dot) unpins every layer's timeline pin in one click.
+Its trailing anti-meatball (a slashed dot) unpins every layer's timeline pin in one click. -clicking the anti-meatball does the opposite — pins every layer in the scene (groups + descendants).

 Selection